Decrease Tier 4 Engine Idle Time in Your Work Truck Fleet

 Tier 4 engines are not designed to idle constantly.
 This is a significant challenge for truck fleets because work trucks typically idle all day to power compressors, pumps, hydraulic cranes and other jobsite tools.

 There’s a better option.
-EnPak® all-in-one solutions from Miller Electric Mfg.
-LLC allow companies to turn off their work trucks — and still run the tools needed to get the job done efficiently.
+EnPak® all-in-ones allow companies to turn off their trucks — and still run the tools needed to get the job done efficiently.

 A need to reduce idle time

 The Environmental Protection Agency's Tier 4 regulations designed to reduce exhaust emissions typically require the use of diesel particulate filters (DPFs).
 Excessive idling isn’t good for Tier 4–compliant engines because it causes a buildup of particulates in the filters.
-As the filters clog, they require more frequent cleaning through a regeneration cycle, which heats and burns off much of the material blocking the filter.
+As the filters clog, they require more frequent cleaning.
+This happens through a regeneration cycle that heats and burns off much of the material blocking the filter.

 The remaining particulate matter not burned off through the regeneration process can lead to increased regen time, poor fuel economy, reduced power output and costly engine damage.
 This remaining material can be cleaned through a specialized process but requires the removal of the DPF from the engine and shipment to a servicing facility.
-Each DPF can cost thousands of dollars, so any efforts that can help prolong filter life, such as decreasing the engine idle time, can help companies reduce operating costs and downtime.
+Each DPF can cost thousands of dollars.
+Any efforts that can help prolong filter life, such as decreasing engine idle time, can help reduce operating costs and downtime.